To use RStudio® Workbench, your platform administrator must first configure its operational license in Control Panel.

 The latest version of a report will be selected by default, so readers of your report automatically receive the latest changes.

-RStudio® Conda environments can be consistently restored across RStudio® workspaces, Shiny applications, transforms, and model outputs using managed environments.
+RStudio® conda environments can be consistently restored across RStudio® workspaces, Shiny applications, transforms, and model outputs using managed environments.
 Managed environments are consistent across Code Workspace workflows, eliminating the need to re-run the same renv::install

 command every time you restart your workspace, start a Shiny application, or run an RStudio® transform.

+To convert library install commands to Maestro, refer to the instructions below for either conda or CRAN.
 With a managed environment, installed libraries in your working environment are tracked through the following files, allowing the environment to be restored to its original state across workflows:

 /home/user/repo/.envs/maestro/meta.yaml